ajtoussaint/together-cars/README.md

    <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/amazonwebservices/amazonwebservices-original-wordmark.svg" alt="aws" width="40" height="40"/>
  </p>
  <p>
   The core of this app is a react frontend which interacts with a node.js/express backend.
 MongoDB serves as the database.
-The app is hosted using AWS EC2 and nginx to organize the server.
+The app is hosted using AWS EC2 and nginx as the server.
 I also use pm2 to keep tasks organized on the server.
  </p>

 </p>